valhalla/valhalla-docs/matrix/api-reference.md

 ## Outputs of the matrix service

-These are the results of a request to the Time-Distance Matrix serice.
+These are the results of a request to the Time-Distance Matrix service.

 | Item | Description |
 | :---- | :----------- |